speced/bikeshed/README.md

 * [Markup](docs/markup.md) - describes several of the markup niceties and shortcuts over plain HTML that the processor recognizes.
 * [Global Names](docs/global-names.md) - describes the concept and syntax of global names, which are used by several features to uniquely identify and refer to defined terms.
 * [IDL](docs/idl.md) - describes Bikeshed's automatic IDL processing.
+* [Railroad Diagrams](docs/railroad-diagrams.md) - describes the railroad-diagram feature, and its syntax.
 * [Boilerplate](docs/boilerplate.md) - describes the use and generation of a spec's boilerplate sections.
 You probably don't need to read this.